Press release from NC Department of Commerce:

-The next unemployment update is scheduled for Friday, June 16, 2017 when the state unemployment rate for May 2017 will be released.
+The next unemployment update is scheduled for Wednesday, May 30, 2018 when the county unemployment rates for April 2018 will be released.